0xAX/linux-insides/SysCall/syscall-1.md

-System call in the Linux kernel.
+System calls in the Linux kernel.
 Part 1.
 ================================================================================

 Introduction